learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Create a nice visual

-Luckily, sklearn recently implemented a `plot_confusion_matrix` function that you can use to create a nice visual of your confusion matrices.
+Luckily, sklearn recently implemented a `ConfusionMatrixDisplay` function that you can use to create a nice visual of your confusion matrices.

-[Check out the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.plot_confusion_matrix.html), then visualize the confusion matrix from your logistic regression model on your test data.
+[Check out the documentation](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.ConfusionMatrixDisplay.html), then visualize the confusion matrix from your logistic regression model on your test data.

 ```python